peter-olom/directus-config-toolkit/README.md

 # If Using the UI
 AUTH_SECRET=random-secret-used-by-next-auth
-AUTH_TRUST_HOST=true # Use this if you run into untrusted host issues DCT_UI_URL=http://localhost:3000
+AUTH_TRUST_HOST=true # Use this if you run into - UntrustedHost: Host must be trusted.
+URL was: http://localhost:PORT/api/auth/session.
+Read more at https://errors.authjs.dev#untrustedhost
+DCT_UI_URL=http://localhost:3000
 DCT_UI_USERNAME=admin
 DCT_UI_PASSWORD=bcrypt-hash-string # DCT can generate this for you